Cardiganshire Short Mat Bowling Association

 - A league match consists of the following: Singles, Pairs, Triples, Fours

 - The Singles and Pairs will be played over 12 ends and the Triples and Fours will be played over 10 ends.
+A game may be terminated early, with the agreement of both sides, if the score difference becomes so great that it would not be possible for one side to draw back level or win.

 - Two points will be awarded for each game won and one point for each draw.
 This makes a total of 8 points available during a match.